m-labs/artiq/doc/manual/building_developing.rst

 2. Insert the SD card back into the board.
 3. Set to boot from SD card:

-   - For ZC706 ensure that the DIP switches (labeled BOOT MODE) are set correctly, to SD.
+   - For Kasli-SoC or ZC706 ensure that the DIP switches (labeled BOOT MODE) are set correctly, to SD.
-   - For EBAZ4205, setup the `boot select resistor <https://github.com/xjtuecho/EBAZ4205>`_ to boot from SD card.
+   - For EBAZ4205, set up the `boot select resistor <https://github.com/xjtuecho/EBAZ4205>`_ to boot from SD card.

-5. Power the board back on.
+4. Power the board back on.

 Optionally, the SD card may also be loaded at the same time with an additional file ``config.txt``, which can contain preset configuration values in the format ``key=value``, one per line.
 The keys are those used with :mod:`~artiq.frontend.artiq_coremgmt`.
 This allows e.g. presetting an IP address and any other configuration information.